terencela/terencela/README.md

 - 🌱  With 9 years of experience in finance and tech (UBS, PwC, PE), I recently held a few executive positions in the AI space.
 - 🎯  If you need help with growth and business strategies which will win, hit me up!

+Almost all of my projects are private.
+My goal is nowadays to launch 4 projects per year.

 ## I have used these languages in my past: